cybercongress/cybercongress/site/content/post/game-of-links.md

 The gifting rules are defined in the [whitepaper](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x).
 The gifting mechanism is implemented in the [launch kit](https://github.com/cybercongress/launch-kit) repo.

-- **Faucets**.
+- [Faucets](https://cybercongress.ai/how-to-get-eul-tokens-if-you-have-none/).
 We want to test the production of the auction app during GoL and this is a great opportunity for creating a faucet based on this app.
 You can obtain GoL tokens and claim EUL tokens to participate in the game.
 We expect a low price valuation for GOL, so you can fill your stake with Szhabos (1 millionth of an ETH) and uAtoms (1 millionth of an ATOM).

-- **Takeoff round**.
+- [Takeoff round](https://cyber.page/gol/takeoff).
 You can get tokens if you will participate in the takeoff donation round.
 There are 100 TEULs allocated to the participants during GoL.
 Those will be distributed at the end of the takeoff donation round and account for 42.9% of the Genesis supply.
 Therefore, their valuation should be much hotter towards the end.

-- **Be a validator**.
+- [Be a validator](https://cybercongress.ai/docs/cyberd/run_validator/).
 You can get tokens via launching a validator node.
 The `euler-4` validators get 15 TEULs in `euler-5` and post `euler` networks, for their support of the network.

 > **!
 Important**